HydraMeshnet/developer-portal/api/layer2_api.md

 ### Check Transaction Validity

 Also known as "dry run".
-Using this endpoint you can validate your transaction to avoid being rejected and spending Hydras for basically nothing.
+Using this endpoint you can validate your transaction to avoid being rejected and spending Hydras for invalid transactions.
 Returns an array of errors.

-If the transaction is valid, it will return an empty array.
+If the transaction is valid, it returns an empty array.

 ```http
 POST /morpheus/v1/check-transaction-validity